isomerpages/moe-compassvalesec/index.md

           url: /useful-links/
   - infopic:
       title: Learn, Grow and Lead at Compassvale
-      subtitle: "An invitation "
+      subtitle: An invitation!
       id: infopic
-      description: Click to view our corporate video to learn more about The Compassvale Experience at CVSS, where you'll realise your star within.
+      description: WATCH our newly released corporate video to learn more about The Compassvale Experience at CVSS, where you'll Realise your Star Within.
-      button: Button Text
+      button: Click to learn more
       url: https://www.compassvalesec.moe.edu.sg/our-programmes/the-compassvale-experience/
       alt: Image alt text
       image: /images/Landing Page/video_capture_2.jpg